spencerfjelstad/byte_le_royale_2021/sphinx/Contract.rst

 Contract
 ===================

-Contracts come in easy, medium and hard versions, which impact their rewards, renown, length and completabiltiy.
+Contracts come in easy, medium and hard versions, which impact their rewards, renown, length and completability.
 Easy contracts give less renown and reward, but are also shorter.
 The opposite is true with hard contracts.
 Please note that in contract list you are given a dictionary where ['map'] is the game_map :doc:`./GameMap` you need to traverse to complete the contract and ['contract'] is the contract object.